 How to Add XAUUSD on MT4

-Knowing how to trade gold in Forex starts with learning how to add the necessary symbol to your trader’s MetaTrader 4 platform.
+Knowing how to trade gold in Forex starts with learning how to add the necessary symbol to your trader’s MetaTrader 4 platform and how to start with Metatrader4.
 Usually, this is a very straightforward process, but sometimes, users are unable to find the right symbol, so I’ve decided to provide this short guide on adding XAU/USD on MT4.
 First off, make sure that your broker supports trading gold on Forex.
 If your broker is on our list of the top brokers that let you trade gold, you have nothing to worry about.
 In fact, most major brokers support this kind of trade, so it shouldn’t be a problem.
 Now, let’s get started.

 Step 1: Opening Market Watch